With participation from a group of producers around the inland Pacific Northwest combined with researchers at the University of Idaho,

 Approach

-Provide Resources
+Resources

-Develop this website to house information from the project that will include reports and presentations, guides for making cover-crop related decisions, and links to vetted resources about cover crops relevant to our region.
+We are maintaining this website to house information from the project that will include reports and presentations, guides for making cover-crop related decisions, and links to vetted resources about cover crops relevant to our region.